 Looking for an easy recipe for your next holiday party?
-This Cheesy Chili Bean Dip is easy to make, naturally gluten free, and you won’t feel guilty if you “accidentally” eat the whole bowl by yourself.
+This Cheesy Chili Bean Dip is easy to make, it’s naturally gluten-free and you won’t feel guilty if you “accidentally” eat the whole bowl by yourself.

 One day my mom called me up and said, “I found some cool orange and black corn chips.
-You need to make a dip to eat these with.”
+You need to create a dip to eat these with.”

 Me, “uhh…. okay, sure.”